Skip to content

 Fueled by ‘90s R&B and noodle soups, Christine Dong is a photographer and amateur basketball player living in Portland.
 Read More

-Created in partnership with Portland in Color
+Editor’s Note: This article was created in partnership with Portland in Color.

 Explore Portland With Near Me Now